 The sounds in Viper are neat.
 They perfectly work in the gameplay, but the samples might be the reason for Viper to be released just as a Shareware game.
 It would be more legit maybe if they made some efforts in making their own samples.
 Other than that, it perfectly matches the gameplay.

 Viper could actually work on any Nextgen Amiga if it had got AHI support as it does open its screen on RTG too if you choose that.

 Fluid Gameplay all The Way

 The ability to turn at any angle is fantastic.
 It is smooth.
 All of the rotation is controlled by two keys for each player.
 As written above, this works flawlessly.
 One to six players can battle and so I’ve put the game on the Amiga Party Guide list.
 However, the sad part is that the Shareware version is only available and in this version, it is restricted to 3 max players at the same time.

 So!
 Developers of Viper of Amiga.
 Where are you?
 And can you release the full version somehow?
 That would be awesome!
 3 players at once are fun too and it is the Shareware version that this review is based on, but the full game is wanted!

 NOTE: The score is based on what Michal Bergseth thinks of the game.

 You need an AGA Amiga with 1.1MB of memory free from Workbench and 0.7MB of hard drive space.
 Viper will run in PAL or NTSC.
 Warning!
 You can get addicted to this game… It is really that good!
 The fact that Viper still keeps me playing it, makes Viper one of my most played games of all time.

-The Viper is fantastic snake battle game and you will Love it too!
+The Viper AGA is a fantastic snake battle game and you will love it too!
 I promise!